freqtrade/freqtrade/docs/includes/pairlists.md

 ]
 ```

-`number_assets` will defines the maximum number of pairs returned by the pairlist. `max_rank` will defines the maximum rank used in creating/filtering the pairlist.
-Please note that it's normal that some coins that placed within `max_rank` might not included in the resulted pairlist.
-It's because some coins might not have active trading pairs in your preferred market/stake/exchange.
+`number_assets` defines the maximum number of pairs returned by the pairlist. `max_rank` will determine the maximum rank used in creating/filtering the pairlist.
+It's expected that some coins within the top `max_rank` marketcap will not be included in the resulting pairlist since not all pairs will have active trading pairs in your preferred market/stake/exchange combination.

-`refresh_period` setting define the period (in seconds) at which the marketcap rank data will be cached.
+`refresh_period` setting defines the period (in seconds) at which the marketcap rank data will be refreshed.
 Defaults to 86,400s (1 day).
 The pairlist cache (`refresh_period`) is applicable on both generating pairlists (first position in the list) and filtering instances (not the first position in the list).

 #### AgeFilter